 RentClass.com – Corporate apartments for short and long therm rent

-There is many more: Search in Google example: “rent apartment milan”.
+(There are many more: Search in Google for example “rent apartment milan”.)

-2. Short term rentals websites where the landlord can publish directly the his listing, with the pictures and the description of his property.
-The website is just promoting the apartments, the landlord receives the booking and the client contact details once the tenant pays the fee to the website via credit card.
-The tenant will deal directly with the owner about the lease agreement, the payment, the check-in/out.
+2. Short term rental websites where the landlord can publish directly to his listing.
+With pictures and a description of his property.
+The website is just promoting the apartments.
+The landlord receives the booking and the client is contacted with the details once the tenant pays the fee to the website via credit card.
+The tenant will deal directly with the owner about the lease agreement, the payment, and the check-in/out.

 The main international websites with apartments directly from the owners (you pay the booking fee to the website):

-Option 3: Apartments on rent directly from Italian landlords.
+Option 3: Apartments for rent (directly from Italian landlords)

 You can find an apartment on rent in Milan directly from the owner, so you don’t need to pay the agency commission nor the website booking fee.

 If you are in Milan, you can just walk along the street in the city area you want to live and you can see a lot of “for rent” posters on the buildings doors and gates.
-They are always just in Italian!
+They are always in Italian!
 So “for rent” it’s “affittasi” (“vendesi” means “on sale”).
-If there is no agency logo, it’s usually a private and you can call him to the phone number written on the poster.
+If there is no agency logo, it’s usually a private owner and you can call him on his phone number written on the poster.
 Many Italian people can’t speak English ;(

 BE CAREFUL!
-If you aren’t in Milan and you can’t see the apartment, I suggest you not to risk to make any advanced payment, mainly if you don’t have any feedbacks from previous tenants.
-You are renting an apartment from a private owner, not from a professional rental website.
-The apartment can be “different” from the pictures and from the location published on the listing.
+If you aren’t in Milan and you can’t see the apartment, I suggest that you do not take the risk of an advanced payment (mainly if you don’t have any feedbacks from previous tenants).
+Renting through Rent Milan, you are renting an apartment from a private owner, not from a professional rental website.
+Those apartments can be “different” from the pictures and from the location published on the listing.

-The owner must always give you a lease agreement, where it’s clear also what is included in the rental fee (expenses for the usage of gas, electricity, internet, condo expenses, registration taxes, Tarsu garbage tax, cleaning service etc.).
+The owner must always give you a lease agreement that clearly states what is included in the rental fee (expenses for the usage of gas, electricity, internet, condo expenses, registration taxes, Tarsu garbage tax, cleaning services, etc.).